10th-avenue-labs/esp32-projects/cpp/components/README.md

 ## Creating a New Component

-1. Copy an existing component directory [Result](./Result/) for example.
+1. Copy an existing component directory, such as [Result](./Result/) for example.
    `cp -r /Result mynewComponentName`
 2. Modify the CMakeLists.txt
 3. Change the filenames accordingly